 Plastic – Plastic microphones have garnered something of a bad reputation over the years.
 Many consider them to be “cheap” and poorly constructed.

-Plastic can be made durable as with the Snowball.
+Plastic can be made durable as with the blue Snowball.
 The material is also much lighter making it the better choice for portable microphones.